Did you know?

 Old age means realizing you will never own all the dogs you wanted to. – Unknown

 In spite of his name, the Old English Sheepdog is a relative newcomer to England, being known there for about 200 years.
-He descends from various European herding dogs and excels in herding and driving sheep to market.
+He descends from various European herding dogs and excels in herding and driving sheep to market and was first known as the Shepherd’s Dog.

 This is a true working dog.
 Although his coat can grow very long, covering his eyes and face, it is usually sheared, just like the sheep he herded (so he had no trouble seeing!).
 To identify him as a worker and thus exempt his owner from taxes, this dog had his tail docked.
 This led to him being referred to as “the Bobtail”.
 As many countries have now forbidden docking animals’ tails and ears, you may see an Old English Sheepdog with a long tail today.